Raveena-29/cloud-computing/README.md

 + It renders your templates and communicates with the kubernetes API
 * Charts are Helm packages
 <br>
 **Docker**
-- A set of PaaS products
+1. A set of PaaS products
    - OS level irtualization to deliver software in packages (Containers)
-+ The software thathots the containers is called Docker Engine
+2. Software that hosts the containers is called Docker Engine
-   + released in 2013
+   - Released in 2013
-     + Developed by Docker , Inc
+     - Developed by Docker , Inc